 other medicines for diabetes

-Many medications may cause changes (increase or decrease) in blood sugar, these include:
+Many medications may cause an increase or decrease in blood sugar, these include:

 alcohol containing beverages

 female hormones, like estrogens or progestins and birth control pills

 medicines called MAO Inhibitors like Nardil, Parnate, Marplan, Eldepryl

 NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen